 Inference on the findings:

-Although securing a paid job in low-income communities might be difficult, there must have been some people who were self employed in trades, mining and farming which helped to provide a constant flow of finance and livelihood for them.
+Although securing a paid job in low-income communities might be difficult, there must have been some people who were self-employed in trades, mining and farming which helped to provide a constant flow of finance and livelihood for them.
 But with the EVD outbreaks in the most affected countries, the institution of infection prevention and control measures which included, community lockdowns and social isolation inadvertently caused some businesses to close causing unemployment and consequently financial difficulties.

 Supporting literature: Crea et al.(2022) noted that the IPC measures which were instituted to mitigate the rate of infection among people resulted to job loses Murray, Drew, Memmott, Bangura & Maring.(2021) maintained that community lockdowns exacerbated the joblessness and financial difficulties which were experienced during the EVD epidemic.